 Later I met the Italian couple from the S/Y La Dolce Vita whom I kept seeing last summer in several places—first in Limnos, then in Samothraki and finally in Symi.
 Now they have a new crewmember, tiny Nina, 3 months old.
 I also did see Mike.
 He was going to meet some friend in Xerocambos tonight, but we agreed to meet there tomorrow.
 He has been helping Lefteris, the owner of the Aloni taverna, place two new moorings in front of his taverna.

 I had ouzo in Thetis’ cockpit together with Anastasis from Vassiliki.
 Before retiring he was the European manager of American Express and lived for many years in London.
 He has sailed Vassiliki from England to here.
 His wife is from Thailand.
-At present his mother, his sister, and her husband are visiting them.
+At present his mother, his sister, and her husband were visiting them.
 We shot the breeze until 10 PM.
 After he left, I had a snack and retired.

 Thursday August 21, 2003 Day 3

 I woke up at 6.
 Alice called me from Washington D.C.
 She had just arrived.
 Her trip went off smoothly.
 The usual marine forecast, which had been broadcasting at 6:30 AM at 729, kHz, is now at 7:00 and irregular.
 This is particularly maddening because the Navtex here in Lakki is not very good and often its forecast is not received.
 At any rate, today’s forecast was benign.

 I flushed out the biocide solution from the water-maker and changed its pre-filter.
 It was working well and I topped the water tanks.
 I then walked to the bakery and got a fresh loaf of bread and on the way back some fruits.
 Also I stopped at the Limenarchio (Coast Guard) and got an apoplous (permission to sail from port) so that I can have a more recent stamp on Thetis’ papers than the old one from May.